-This is the amount you and your covered dependents owe for eligible health services each before the plan begins to pay for eligible health services.
-After the amount you and your covered dependents pay for eligible health services reach this family deductible, this plan will begin to pay for eligible health services that you and your covered dependents incur for the rest of the year.
+You and your covered dependents pay for covered services each year before the plan begins to pay.
+After the amount paid for covered services reaches this family deductible, this plan starts to pay for covered services for the rest of the year.
+The family deductible applies to a person enrolled with one or more dependents.

-Prescription drug copays and amounts above the recognized charge do not count toward your calendar year deductible.

-- Your coinsurance is the percentage of your covered expenses that you pay after you have satisfied the Plan's calendar year deductible. - The maximum out-of-pocket limit is the maximum amount you are responsible to pay for copayments/payment percentage and deductibles and copays for eligible health services during the .
+- Prescription drug copays and amounts above the recognized charge do not count toward your calendar year deductible. - Your coinsurance is the percentage of your covered expenses that you pay after you have satisfied the Plan's calendar year deductible. - The maximum out-of-pocket limit is the maximum amount you are responsible to pay for copayments/payment percentage and deductibles and copays for eligible health services during the .
 This plan has an individual and family maximum out of pocket limit.

-- The individual maximum out-of-pocket limit applies to a person enrolled for self only coverage with no dependents coverage.
-Once the amount of the copayments/payment percentage and deductibles you have paid during the year for eligible health services meet the Individual maximum out-of-pocket limit this plan will pay 100% of covered benefits that apply toward the limit for the remainder of the Year or Calendar Year. - The family maximum out-of-pocket limit applies to a person enrolled with one or more dependents.
+The individual maximum out-of-pocket limit applies to a person enrolled for self only coverage with no dependents coverage.
+Once the amount of the copayments/payment percentage and deductibles you have paid during the year for eligible health services meet the Individual maximum out-of-pocket limit this plan will pay 100% of covered benefits that apply toward the limit for the remainder of the Year or Calendar Year.

+The family maximum out-of-pocket limit applies to a person enrolled with one or more dependents.
 The family maximum out-of-pocket limit can be met by a combination of family members or by any single individual within the family.
 Once the amount of the copayments/ payment percentage and deductibles paid during the year for eligible health services meets the family maximum out-of-pocket limit, this plan will pay 100% of the family's covered benefits that apply toward the limit for the rest of the .